OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 Understand the Relation between Risk, Threats, and Vulnerabilities.

-## Understand Threat Modeling Terminologies
+## Threat Modeling Terminologies

-### Asset, Threat Agent, Attack Surface, Likelihood, Impact, Control, Mitigation, Tractability Matrix

-Information Asset: is a body of knowledge that is organized and managed as a single entity.
+*Information Asset*, a body of knowledge that is organized and managed as a single entity.
 Like any other corporate asset, an organization's information assets have financial value.

-Threat Agent: The term Threat Agent is used to indicate an individual or group that can manifest a threat.
+*Threat Agent*, an individual or group that can manifest a threat.
 It is fundamental to identify who would want to exploit the assets of a company, and how they might use them against the company.

-Attack Surface: The attack surface of a software environment is the sum of the different points (the "attack vectors") where an unauthorized user (the "attacker") can try to enter data to or extract data from an environment.
+*Attack Surface*, the sum of the different points (the "attack vectors") where an unauthorized user (the "attacker") can try to enter data to or extract data from an environment.

-Likelihood: Likelihood of threat event initiation or occurrence represents the degree to which a threat actor will carry out a threat.
+*Likelihood*, the possibility of a a threat event occuring where a threat actor will exploit a weakness.
 The likelihood of threat events resulting in adverse impacts estimates the possibility that a threat event would result in an actual outcome.
 The combined analysis of both threat assessment vectors impacts established an overall threat likelihood.

-`Impact`: the damage potential, such as the number of components that are affected by a threat.
+*Impact*, the potential damage (physical, logical, monitary loss, etc) of a threat event.

-`Control`: the safeguard or countermeasure to avoid, detect, counteract, or minimize security risks to information, computer systems, or other assets.
+*Control* a safeguard or countermeasure to avoid, detect, counteract, or minimize security risks to information, computer systems, or other assets.

-`Mitigation`: A systematic reduction in the extent of exposure to a risk and/or the likelihood of its occurrence.
+*Mitigation* A systematic reduction of risk or likelihood's impact to an asset.

-`Tractability Matrix`: a grid that allows documentation and easy viewing of what is required for a system's security.
+*Tractability Matrix*, a grid that allows documentation and easy viewing of what is required for a system's security.

 ## Define Objectives